Share:

 Using Lineage

-This works best when every read/edit/write operation uses Lineage.
+This works best when every read/write operation uses Lineage.
 If you can, disable your agent's built-in read/write tools.
 If you can't, add an instruction in your main prompt to only use Lineage tools.

 A Python Learning Experience

-This only took a few evenings.
+This only took a few evenings to get the initial version working.
 That's the speedup you get when the problem fits what LLMs do best: translating clear intent into working code, especially in languages you're still learning.
 Without AI assistance, it would have taken significantly longer and involved plenty of StackOverflow diving.

 I needed this tool, so I built it.
 If I can build something useful in a language I'm still learning, maybe you can too.
 Sometimes the best way to learn is to build something you actually need.